hannahhoanggg/c0723-code-solutions/http-messages/http-messages-quiz-notes.md

 - Where would you go if you wanted to learn more about a specific HTTP Header?
   You could go to the official documentation on MDN to learn more about a specific HTTP header.
 - Is a body required for a valid HTTP request or response message?
   No, a body is not always required for a valid HTTP request/response message.
+But it is useful.

 ## Notes